playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 > **Further reading:**
 >
-> The concept of JSX over the wire is a complex one.
-Some learning resources I'd suggest following to understand them better:
+> The concept of JSX over the wire is complex.
+Here are some learning resources I'd suggest following to understand them better:
 >
 > - ["JSX Over The Wire" by Dan Abramov](https://overreacted.io/jsx-over-the-wire/)
 > - ["And Now You Understand React Server Components" by Kent C Dodds](https://www.youtube.com/watch?v=B4wr-kDdBAs)